Farmhouse/fhp2-drugs-and-daydreams/README.md

 > >

-I turned off my flashlight and squatted in pitch darkness behind a large metal tank.
+I turned off my flashlight and knelt in pitch darkness behind a large metal tank.
 I let my eyes adjust and saw that the room I was in held all of the building’s furnaces and the pumps for the basement swimming pool.
 The room connected to another room even further back, one beneath the church whose doors faced 1st Street.
 The room’s only light fell through locked grates in the sidewalk above.

 I walked back into the furnace room and sat.
 I happened to have climbed into the room directly below the door that we had used to enter and leave the building, and could make out bits of the conversation between the HPD officers speaking to each other directly above me.
 Words about us having put on our own locks and chains.

 In the darkness I heard voices and radio crackling coming down the staircase, then saw traces of light as flashlight beams entered the basement.
 I knelt as quietly as I could behind the base of a large metal tank that concealed me from the doorway.
 The voices stopped outside the doorway, and the flashlight beam slowly scanned the wall behind me.
 With held breath and deafening heartbeat that I was sure would give myself away, the beam moved across the furnace just inches above my head.
 I traced the light with my eyes, noticing the uneven shadow edge cut into the beam by the large bolts atop the tank that hid me.
 And then the beam left, the voices stepped away from the doorway, and dark enveloped the room once again.

+> >

 I walk along the river, its banks a series of concrete piers, weathered structures.
 The same is present on the opposite bank, where a city skyline touches down.
 I realize that I couldn’t even imagine what this landscape looked like when it was a healthy ecosystem.
 I’ve never known intimately a landscape untouched by civilization – the forests I’ve lived within are second-growth, the river I’ve lived beside no longer has communities of salmon so thick that you could walk across them as the passed down stories go, the desert I’ve lived in possesses its mining scars seemingly no matter how deep you venture into its patient expanses.